-Accountable for the initial and ongoing support of staff, Human Resources (HR) professionals are important to the NHS.
-Responsibilities will vary subject to location, but NHS HR staff take care of the people who provide treatment for the nation.
+Accountable for the initial and ongoing support of staff, Human Resources (HR) professionals are important to the healthcare industry as the NHS/ Healthcare HR staff take care of the people who provide treatment for the nation.

-An HR role will require a close working relationship with staff across every department.
-This can include the recruitment process and helping new starters, but doesn’t end after the opening stage.
-Planning training sessions and monitoring the progress of employees is a main responsibility.
+An HR role within the NHS will require a close working relationship with staff across every department.
+This can include the recruitment process and helping new starters but doesn’t end after the opening stage.
+Planning training sessions and monitoring the progress of employees is the main responsibility.
 Regular appraisal meetings are a crucial element of this and play a major part in staff retention.
 HR experts are expected to support employees, who may have concerns about their welfare, require legal advice, wish to discuss their salary or have other queries.

 You can check all of our latest HR vacancies below and apply for a job today.
 Good luck with your job search!